-Kybella Injection Procedures
+Kybella Injection Procedure

-Recovery Time After Kybella Procedure
+Recovery Time After Kybella Treatment

 INDICATION KYBELLA® (deoxycholic acid) injection is indicated for improvement in the appearance of moderate to severe convexity or fullness associated with submental fat in adults.